 Most Affordable Neighborhoods in Chicago, IL

-Some of the cheapest neighborhoods in Chicago are Far North Chicago, Edgewater, and South Lakefront.
+Some of the cheapest neighborhoods in Chicago are Marynook, Avalon Park, and Burnside.
 These neighborhoods offer some of the lowest rent prices in Chicago, making them ideal for renters on a budget.
-As of April 12, 2025, the average rent in Chicago is $1,917, which is 2% higher than last year.
+As of October 9, 2025, the average rent in Chicago is $1,951, which is 4.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent